codemonkeysio/code-monkeys-blog/docs/_posts/vuepress-tutorials/2022-02-03-vuepress-tutorial-6.md

 </code-group>

 ::: tip 404 When Clicking the Action Button
 If you click the action button, it will show the 404 layout because we haven't set up the route to <code class="inline-code-block">/topics/</code>.
-In the next tutorial we'll be configuring the navbar which will fix this issue.
+In a future tutorial we'll create the <code class="inline-code-block">Topics</code> page which will fix this issue.
 :::

 ### Adding Features